nguyenpham/FelicityEgtb/docs/Generation.md

 Finish
 ------
-When the generating is done, the program will verify all data then compress it into multi chunks and store in 2 files.
+When the generating is done, the program will verify all data then compress it into multiple chunks and store it in 2 files.

 II.
 Generate backward
 ---------------------